 Graphviz provides several ways of visualizing the graph encoded by a .dot file.
 One option is to generate an image file in any of the common image file formats.
 The following figure shows a portion of the ontology graph when generated in .png format.
 The nodes with numeric suffixes represent word senses or sense pools; nodes without such suffixes represent concept nodes from the ontology's upper model.
-Not only does this simplify the vizualization of the ontology, but there are standard libraries, for example, Boost C++ library (www.boost.org), that can read the .dot file and generate the data structure for easy manipulation and integration into an application.

-6.10 Supplementary Data
+6.12 Supplementary Data